tomsstuff101/reminders/README.md

 ```
 Now check the package.json that  express, body-parser and mysql are installed.

-Note that nodemon is also installed for debuggin purposes.
+Note that nodemon is also installed for debugging purposes.

 * check if mysql is installed